Pierre-Alexandre35/personal_site/README.md

 ## Description
 Source code for my personnal website where I am sharing my personnal projects.
 This website is 100% static and updated on a regular basis.
-I am also using my personnal website to learn more about SEO and search engine related topics.
+I am also using my personnal website to learn more about SEO and search engine related topics and improve my web design skills.

 ## Architecture